Azure/azure-sdk-for-net/sdk/attestation/Azure.Security.Attestation/README.md

 ```PowerShell
 dotnet add package <your project name> Azure.Security.Attestation --version 1.0.0-beta.2
 ```

-### Prerequisites
-* An [Azure subscription][azure_sub].
-* An existing Azure Attestation Instance, or you can use the "shared provider" available in each Azure region.
-If you need to create an Azure Attestation service instance, you can use the Azure Portal or [Azure CLI][azure_cli].

 ### Authenticate the client
 In order to interact with the Azure Attestation service, you'll need to create an instance of the [Attestation Client][key_client_class] class.
 You need a **attestation instance url**, which you may see as "DNS Name" in the portal,